kulics/koral/book-en/document.md

 E.g:
 ```
 func = () {
-    f : file
+    f : File
     {
         f = read_file("./somecode.file")
     }
     & ! {
         f <> nil ? {
-            f.release()
+            f.Release()
         }
     }
     ......
 }
 ```
-So we declare `F.release()` which is the statement that releases the file.
+So we declare `f.Release()` which is the statement that releases the file.
 This statement will not be executed immediately, but will wait for the call to be completed.

 With check delays, we can safely handle certain tasks without having to worry about how to exit.